Nærbø

-Nærbø is the largest village in Hå municipality in Rogaland county, Norway.
+Nærbø is the largest village in Hå Municipality in Rogaland county, Norway.
 The village is located in the district of Jæren, about half-way between the town of Bryne and the village of Varhaug.
 The village sits about 38 km south of Norway's fourth largest city, Stavanger.
-The village was the administrative centre of the old municipality of Nærbø from 1894 until 1964 when it was merged into Hå.
+The village was the administrative centre of the old Nærbø Municipality from 1894 until 1964 when it was merged into Hå Municipality.

-The 3.09 km2 village has a population (2019) of 7,269 and a population density of 2352 PD/km2.
+The 3.15 km2 village has a population (2025) of and a population density of 2456 PD/km2.

 The Sørlandet Line, traditionally the Jæren Line, runs through the village, with the Jæren Commuter Rail service stopping at Nærbø Station, while the intercity service is accessible from nearby Bryne Station.
 County Road 44 passes west of the village.

 The area around Nærbø is one of the most important agricultural areas of Norway with almost half of the land in the municipality being used for agricultural purposes.
 The area is sometimes referred to as the breadbasket of Norway because of its large agricultural sector.